wwwaylon/wwwaylon.github.io/_posts/2017-04-26-missing-data.md

 <img width="150" height="400" src="/assets/img/data1.png" alt="completedata">
 <br clear="right"/>

-This is the scatter plot of the correlation between the anxiety 1 and 2 variables without any missing values.
-As you can see these variables are positively correlated at .852 so that the higher the anxiety 1 score the higher the anxiety 2 score.
+This is the scatter plot of the correlation between the anxiety1 and anxiety2 variables without any missing values.
+As you can see these variables are positively correlated at **.852**.

 Now lets impose the missing data and estimate the correlation using listwise deletion.